Find your match

 The cost of dog training classes in Hartford varies depending on your dog’s age and training needs.
 You can expect to pay between $120 and $240 for a 6-week course covering obedience fundamentals and preventing aggression.
 Agility training ranges from $80 to $110 for a 6-week class.
 Membership fees may also apply.

 Group classes and bundles may not be the best option for your dog.
 Not only do they usually require payment upfront, but they also might not work around every owner’s busy work schedule.
 Before committing to a class, why not browse Hartford dog trainers on the Wag! app?
 An affordable, flexible solution, Hartford dog training through Wag! allows you to book by the session.
 Just set the time and date, choose your trainer, and start chatting through the in-app messaging feature.
-Hartford dog trainers with Wag! bring the obedience classes right to your living room, all for a flat fee of just $60 per hour.
+Hartford dog trainers with Wag! bring the obedience classes right to your living room, all starting at a rate of $60 per hour.

 Once your doggo’s got the obedience basics down pat, it’s time to put their learning into practice at Hartford’s off-leash dog parks.
 Standard dog park rules apply at Hartford’s off-leash zones.
 Dogs must wear current rabies and vaccination tags and be licensed with the city.
 Owners are responsible for their dogs’ behavior and must keep them in sight and under voice control at all times.
 Choke, prong, electric, and other types of training collars are prohibited.